rl1987/trickster.dev/tricksterblog/content/post/vim-is-touch-typing-on-steroids.md

 inserted.

 `Ctrl-T` increases code indentation level by inserting a single Tab at the start of the line without moving the cursor. `Ctrl-D` is the opposite - it removes a single tab from start of current line. `Ctrl-W` deletes one word that precedes the cursor. `Ctrl-O` takes you to the normal mode for one command.

 Vim dialect of regular expressions is similar to these of sed(1) and Perl, but has some key differences.
 For example, nearly all metasyntactic characters require escaping them with a backslash.

+Typing everything in it's entirety is quite a pain and one of major arguments for using an IDE.
+However, can also do auto-completion in insert mode.
+One could type some of the word and press Ctrl-X to enter completion.
+Next, you use another key combination to indicate what kind of completion you want.
+For example, Ctrl-X Ctrl-F is for autocompleting file names and file paths.
+Doing this will present a pop-up with all possible completions that you can choose from.

+Ctrl-X Ctrl-D completes a C preprocessor macro by default, but you can set `define` to any regular expression to use it for other things.
+But that's a bit of pain.

+Ctrl-X Ctrl-N does identifier completion that works across all sequences of keyword characters across the current edit session.
+One can edit `iskeyword` option to change what it considers a keyword character.

+Ctrl-X Ctrl-I is for C and C++ programming.
+It works like the regular identifier completion, but also goes into source code files that were `#include`d.

+Ctrl-X Ctrl-O is a smart, unified "omni-completion" that tries to use some heuristics to present some options to you in a smart, automatic way that is informed by the context of where you are in the code that you are editing.
+This typically requires a completion specification (some are included in the standard installation - see `:help compl-omni-filetypes`).
+Furthermore, one may need to preprocess the source code with a tool called [Exuberant ctags](https://ctags.sourceforge.net).
+You may also want to enable file type detection by doing `:filetype plugin on`.